Brainspotting Happens!

 Brainspotting

-Brainspotting Training
+Brainspotting Trainings

 for

-Mental Health Clinicians
+Health & Mental Health Clinicians

 BrainspottingHappens@gmail.com